microsoft/pai/src/alert-manager/config/alert-manager.md

 #### How to configure cluster section in service-configuration.yaml <a name="HT_Config"></a>

-Port configurations in this section is optional which default to 9093.
+Port configuration in this section is optional which default to 9093.
 All other config is mandatory.
-If not receiver is configured, the alert manager will not start.
+If `receiver` is not configured, the alert manager will not start.

-To configure alert-manager to send out alert email, you should configure alert manager with receiver in your service-configuration like following:
+To configure alert-manager to send out alert emails and kill low-gpu-utilization jobs, you should configure alert manager with receiver and alert-handler in your service-configuration like following:
 ```yaml
 alert-manager:
     receiver: your_addr@example.com